-ENG 196 Film Studies: Directors, 4 Cr. - Enhances understanding of film through analysis of directorial decisions and film techniques.
+ENG 196: Film Studies: Directors 4 Cr.
+Enhances understanding of film through analysis of directorial decisions and film techniques.
 Develops visual literacy and analytical skills by offering a range of tools to study any film.
 Analyzes ways in which directorial decisions may affect an individual film and viewer; situates a film within a director's body of work; analyzes ways in which a film may both contribute and react to its time and culture; and substantiates observations with examples taken from the film tradition and from the film itself.
-Prerequisite(s): WR 115 and RD 115 or placement above these levels.
-Arts and Letters
+Prerequisites: RDWR 115 or placement above this level.

-ENG 197 Film Studies: Contemporary Themes and Genres, 4 Cr. - Enhances understanding of film through analysis of contemporary film-making, narrative techniques, genres, themes, and critical approaches.
+ENG 197: Film Studies: Contemporary Themes and Genres 4 Cr.

+Enhances understanding of film through analysis of contemporary film-making, narrative techniques, genres, themes, and critical approaches.
 Develops visual literacy and analytical skills by offering a range of tools to study any film.
 Analyzes contemporary film techniques and the ways in which the films may both contribute and react to their time and culture; studies contemporary film theory; and substantiates observations with examples taken from the film tradition and from the film itself.
-Prerequisite: WR 115 and RD 115 or placement above these levels.
-Arts and Letters
+Prerequisite: RDWR 115 or placement above this level.

-ENG 204 Survey of English Literature: Medieval and Renaissance, 4 Cr. - Literature of the British Isles: Medieval and Renaissance selections, from Beowulf to Shakespeare.
-Prerequisite(s): WR 115 and RD 115 or placement above these levels.
-Arts and Letters
+ENG 204: Survey of English Literature: Medieval and Renaissance 4 Cr.

+Literature of the British Isles: Renaissance & Medieval selections, from Beowulf to Shakespeare.
+Prerequisites: RDWR 115 or placement above this level.

-ENG 205 Survey of English Literature:17th -19th Century, 4 Cr. - Literature of the British Isles: seventeenth, eighteenth, and early nineteenth century selections, from Donne through the Early Romantics.
-Prerequisite(s): WR 115 and RD 115 or placement above these levels.
-Arts and Letters
+ENG 205: Survey of English Literature 17th -19th Centuries4 Cr.

+Literature of the British Isles: seventeenth, eighteenth, and early nineteenth century selections, from Donne through the Early Romantics.
+Prerequisite: RDWR 115 or placement above this level.

-ENG 215 Literature of Genocide, 4 Cr. - Introduces a range of international texts and films pertaining to genocide in order to explore the social, cultural, political, and historical conditions that have led to genocide, the conditions it creates for its victims, and its aftermath.
+ENG 215: Literature of Genocide 4 Cr.
+Introduces a range of international texts and films pertaining to genocide in order to explore the social, cultural, political, and historical conditions that have led to genocide, the conditions it creates for its victims, and its aftermath.
 Explores experiences of individuals, later generations, and nations, including issues of exile and reconciliation.
 Considers memoirs, fiction, poetry, literary nonfiction, documentaries, and feature films created by survivors and others.
-Prerequisite: WR 115 and RD 115 or placement above these levels.
-Arts and Letters
+Prerequisite: RDWR 115 or placement above this level.

-ENG 222 Images of Women in Literature, 4 Cr. - Explores images of women as they appear in a diverse range in texts from across a variety of cultures and historical periods.
-Focuses on how both men and women have imagined and represented femininity and femaleness in ways that challenge, reinforce, and/or reconfigure culturally-based perceptions, behaviors and practices.
-WR 115 and RD 115 or placement above this level.
-Arts and Letters
+ENG 222: Images of Women in Literature 4 Cr.
+Explores images of women as they appear in a diverse range in texts from across a variety of cultures and historical periods.
+Focuses on hoe both men and women have imagined and represented femininity and femaleness in ways that challenge, reinforce, and/or reconfigure culturally-based perceptions, behaviors and practices.
+Prerequisite: RDWR 115 or placement above this level.

-ENG 250 Introduction to Folklore and Mythology, 4 Cr. - Develops a cross-cultural perspective on myths, mythologies, and folklore from around the world.
+ENG 250: Intro to Folklore and Mythology 4 Cr.
+Develops a cross-cultural perspective on myths. mythologies, and folklore from around the world.
 Explores different theories of the cultural meanings and functions of myth, past and present.
 Introduces various ways of interpreting and experiencing myth and folklore as texts with oral origins.
-Prerequisites: WR 115 and RD 115 or placement above this level.
-Arts and Letters
+Prerequisite: RDWR 115 or placement above this level.

-ENG 253 American Literature to 1865, 4 Cr. - Introduces the literature of the land which is now the United States from before European contact through the mid-nineteenth century.
+ENG 253: American Literature to 1865 4 Cr.
+Intro to the literature of the land which is now the United States from before European contact through the mid-nineteenth century.
 Revolves around written manifestations of the various interests, preoccupations, and experiences of the peoples creating and recreating American culture.
 Considers various literary forms, canonized (such as novel, narrative poem), popular (such as the serialized tale, verse) and unpublished (the jeremiad, Native American oratory, the slave narrative, diary).
-Prerequisite: WR 115 and RD 115 or placement above these levels.
-Arts and Letters
+Prerequisite: RDWR 115 or placement above this level.